MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/preferred-color-scheme-simulation.md

 ---
+title: Emulate dark or light schemes in the rendered page
 description: Render a webpage emulating the user's dark or light scheme operating-system setting or browser setting, without having to change your own machine's setting.
 Use a CSS media query for prefers-color-scheme, together with a DevTools rendering option.
-title: Emulate dark or light schemes in the rendered page
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 08/03/2021
-ms.topic: article
+ms.topic: conceptual
 ms.prod: microsoft-edge
-keywords: microsoft edge, web development, f12 tools, devtools
+keywords: microsoft edge, web development, f12 tools, devtools ms.date: 08/03/2021
 ---
 # Emulate dark or light schemes in the rendered page